Religious Exploration for Children

 Kim Hartman, Director of Religious Education

-The Fellowship’s Religious Education program…
+The Fellowship’s Religious Exploration program…

-The mission our religious education program is to grow a community of compassionate young people by:
+Fox Valley Unitarian Universalist Religious Exploration Mission Statement: The mission our religious education program is to grow a community of compassionate young people by:

-Religious Education Philosophy and Goals
+Religious Exploration Philosophy and Goals

-It is our belief that Religious Education is a lifelong process, and we seek to provide programming for all age groups.
+It is our belief that Religious Education is a lifelong process, and we seek to provide programs for all age groups.
 We also strive to appeal to the interests and concerns of our diverse congregation.
 Our programs are based on the assumption that young people receive their primary religious education in the home.
 Our efforts are in support of families who are raising their children with respect for liberal religious values.

 We endeavor to provide an educational ministry to our program participants that will enable each person to:

 We look to the sources of the living tradition to inform our choices in curricula and other materials.